ndmitchell/hoogle/Readme.md

 # Background

+Hoogle work is licensed under the [GPL version 2.0](https://github.com/ndmitchell/hoogle/blob/master/docs/LICENSE).
+Any patches are assumed to be dual licensed under the BSD license and the GPL, to allow re-licensing Hoogle under the BSD license in future, if that proves beneficial to the Haskell community.
+The work is intended to be helpful, open and free.
+If the license doesn't meet your needs then talk to me.

 ## Theoretical Foundations

 A lot of related work was done by Rittri [1] and Runciman [2] in the late 80's.
 Since then Di Cosmo [3] has produced a book on type isomorphisms.
 Unfortunately the implementations that accompanied the earlier works were for functional languages that have since become less popular.